Global Engagement Office (GEO)

 Since 1979, the IELI at Creighton University has been helping students from different language backgrounds enhance their English skills.
 Core courses in grammar, writing, reading, and speaking/listening focus on academic language skills.
 IELI classes meet four hours a day, Monday through Friday, between 8:30 a.m. and 3:30 p.m.; additionally, there are regularly-scheduled co-curricular activities outside of the classroom.
 The IELI has a full semester (17-week) session in the fall and spring, and an accelerated 9-week session in the summer with 4 levels: beginner, intermediate, high intermediate, and advanced.

-The Office of Academic Service-Learning (OASL) connects academic courses with community partners to enhance academic learning, meet community-identified needs, and foster global perspectives through engagement and reflection.
-Academic service learning is an experiential educational strategy that integrates community service into academic courses so that learning is enhanced and community partners receive concrete benefits.
+The Office of Global and Community-Based Learning connects academic courses with local and global community partners to enhance academic learning, meet community-identified needs, and foster global perspectives through engagement and reflection.
+Using academic service-learning and other experiential educational strategies that integrate community service into academic courses, the Office of Global and Community-Based Learning closely collaborate with faculty to enhance student learning while community partners also receive concrete benefits.
 Students study, serve and reflect on their experience in order to deepen their appropriation of knowledge.

 Office of Sustainability Programs

-At Creighton University, we recognize sustainability as a strategy to fulfill our moral responsibility to care for creation.
+At Creighton University, we recognize sustainability as a fundamental strategy to fulfill our moral responsibility to care for creation.
 We follow the United Nation's definition of meeting the needs and aspirations of the present, without compromising the ability of future generations to do the same.
-The Office of Sustainability Programs guides the implementation of sustainable practices and programs on campus and serves as a hub for collaboration among students, faculty, staff, administrators, alumni, our local neighbors, and global partners so we can work together toward a more sustainable present and future in Omaha and afar.
+The Office of Sustainability Programs (OSP) guides the implementation of the Sustainable Creighton Initiative (SCI), Creighton's path toward carbon neutrality with goals intentionally focused on greenhouse gas emission reduction, waste diversion, education and co-curricular engagement.
+The OSP offers a broad variety of sustainable practices and programs on campus and serves as a hub for collaboration among students, faculty, staff, administrators, alumni, our local neighbors, and global partners so we can work together toward a more sustainable present and future in Omaha and afar.